Invicta (car): 2004–12

 The S1 was launched at the 2002 British International Motor Show.
 The car, designed in cooperation with Chris Marsh & Leigh Adams, was powered by a 4601 cc Ford Modular V8, producing 320 bhp, with a claimed top speed of 180 mi/h and acceleration to 60 mph in 5 seconds.

-A revised version was launched in 2008, called the Invicta S1 600, powered by a supercharged 5.0-litre V8 engine supplied by Ford's Special Vehicle Team (SVT) in America which was tuned by Invicta to deliver up to 600 bhp at 6000 rpm and 780 Nm of torque at 4500 rpm, and has a claimed top speed of upwards of 200 mph.
+A revised version was launched in 2008, called the Invicta S1 600, powered by a supercharged 5.0-litre V8 engine.
+The engine was supplied by Ford's Special Vehicle Team (SVT) in America, and was tuned by Invicta to deliver up to 600 bhp at 6000 rpm and 780 Nm of torque at 4500 rpm, giving the car a claimed top speed of upwards of 200 mph.
 The range prices started at £106,000 and finished at £160,000, or about $156,000 to $236,000 US dollars (December 2008).

 The car features AP Racing 6-pot (front) and 4-pot (rear) main braking system with cross drilled and race spec ventilated disc brakes, an independent hand brake system by Brembo, fully adjustable shock absorbers with race double wishbone suspension, a BTR Hydratrak race limited-slip differential, 50/50 weight distribution and a space frame tubular chassis and roll cage.

-In April 2012 Westpoint Car Company, formerly the Invicta Car Company, was wound-up by the court as a result of a £40,000 unpaid debt following diminishing interest in expensive cars.
+In April 2012, Westpoint Car Company, formerly the Invicta Car Company, was wound-up by the court as a result of a £40,000 unpaid debt following diminishing interest in expensive cars.
 Invicta Motors changed its name to Westpoint Car Company shortly before it was dissolved to save the Invicta brand being linked to yet another financial failure.
 The dispossessed owner, Michael Bristow, said it was the fourth financial collapse in the marque's history.